gt-space/engine-designer/README.md

 # engine-designer
-Summary: This codebase designs an engine contour and regenerative cooling circuit using NASA's CEA solver
+Summary: This codebase designs an engine contour and regenerative cooling circuit using NASA's CEA solver.

 Point of Contact: Ben Woodman (benwoodman@gatech.edu)

-NOTE: This program is currently under revision.
+NOTE: The program is currently under revision.
 The latest version can be found under archive > engineDesigner_v0.3.
-Message me if you have any questions.

 # Getting Python